Certifying 3-Edge-Connectivity: Computing a Cactus Representation

 We discuss how to extend the algorithm to construct a cactus representation.
 We begin by examining the structure of the 2-cuts of $G$ more closely to extend our algorithm such that it finds all 2-cuts of the graph and encodes them efficiently.

 We will first show that the two edges of every $2$-edge-cut of $G$ are contained in a common chain.
 This restriction allows us to focus on the $2$-edge-cuts that are contained in the currently processed chain $C_i$ only.
-In the subsequent section, we show how to maintain a cactus for every phase $i$ of the algorithm that represents all $2$-edge-cuts of $smooth(C_1 \cup \ldots \cup C_i)$ in linear space.
+In the subsequent section, we show how to maintain a cactus for every phase $i$ of the algorithm that represents all $2$-edge-cuts of the graph of the branch vertices and links of $C_1 \cup \ldots \cup C_i$ in linear space.
 The final cactus will therefore represent all $2$-edge-cuts in $G$.

 There is one technical detail regarding the computation of overlap graphs: For the computation of a Mader-sequence in Section~\ref{sec:linear time alg}, we stopped the algorithm when the first $2$-edge-cut occurred, as then a Mader-sequence does not exist anymore.
 Here, we simply continue the algorithm with processing the next chain $C_{i+1}$.
 This does not harm the search for cuts in subsequent chains, as the fact that $2$-edge-cuts are only contained in common chains guarantees that every $2$-edge-cut that contains an edge $e$ in $C_i$ has its second edge also in $C_i$.